Kayli/logspub/philosophy/philosophy-people.md

 ## charles darwin 1809-1882

-- in 1859 published 'origin of species by means of natural selection'
 - species are not fixed: they change and evolve
 - one species evolved from another species
 - discovered one important mechanism of evolution: natural selection